-Source: This lesson is inspired by teachengineering.org's Curricular Unit: Surface Tension
+Source: This material is based upon work supported by the National Science Foundation under Grant No. EEC- 1542358.
+This lesson is inspired by teachengineering.org's Curricular Unit: Surface Tension

 The polar nature of water allows this molecule to carry out many important functions in living systems and the geochemistry of Earth.
 In this activity students will closely observe the behavior of water droplets to understand cohesion, adhesion, surface tension, and capillary action.
 Students will conduct contact angle measurements to quantify the wettability (hydrophilic, hydrophobic, or superhydrophilic nature) of surfaces.
 Through these investigations students will extend their understanding biomimicry and how the properties of water can be used to solve real-life problems.

 What should students know as a result of this lesson?

 What should the students be able to do as a result of this lesson?

 The teacher could wear a shirt with a comically conspicuous stain, one that students would comment on.
 Alternatively, just ask students what would happen if you poured a beverage or dropped your lunch on your clothing.

 Tell students that in this lab activity they will learn about how to determine if a surface is waterproof or hydrophobic.